Of course. You can train a whole week for free before you have to make a decision.

 Of course you don't have to buy one from us, you can pick any brand that you like and order one online.
 If you are not sure about the size, ask someone in training that owns the same brand if you can try it on.

-You need to earn your first stripe before you can attend the advanced classes.
+You need to earn three stripes before you can attend the advanced classes.
 There is less supervision and we want to make sure that you can roll safely with others before you can join this class.

 The techniques covered are also harder to learn than the fundamentals.
 You have to learn how to walk before you can run.